-New for 2016, Harbor Discoveries is offering early drop-off!
-For an additional tuition charge, campers can be dropped off at the Aquarium as early as 8 a.m.
+To accommodate busy schedules, Harbor Discoveries offers an early drop-off option!
+For an additional charge of $20 a day (free for scholarship recipients), participants may be dropped off at camp as early as 8 a.m.
 They will be properly supervised and engaged with fun activities, but program curriculum will not be delivered during this time.
-This option is offered at discount if opted into before the day of programming.
 Please visit your Parent Dashboard to enroll in this option.
 Refunds are not available if a camper does not arrive in time for the Early Drop-Off period.

-You may park temporarily in the plaza in front of the Aquarium to pick up your child.
-Please display your parking permit on your dashboard for Aquarium security.
-Pickup time for Monday-Wednesday is between 4:45 and 5 p.m.
-On Friday, plan to arrive between 12:45 and 1 p.m.
+Advanced Programs: Pickup time for Monday through Wednesday is between 4:45 and 5 p.m.
+On Friday, plan to arrive between 2:15 and 2:30 p.m.
 Campers may not leave until they have checked out with their instructor.

-Please notify the camp office ASAP if you will be late in picking up your child by calling 617-877-1428.
+Please notify the camp office ASAP if you will be late in picking up your child by calling 857-321-0069.
 If the camp office is not aware that you will be late, then any child who is not picked up by 5:15 p.m.
-Monday-Wednesday and 1:15 p.m. on Friday may be taken to the Boston Police station located near Government Center until a parent/guardian is able to retrieve the child.
-Your child will be without Aquarium staff supervision once under the supervision of Boston Police.
-If you are running late, please let us know.
+Monday through Wednesday and 2:45 p.m. on Friday may be taken to the Boston police station located near Government Center until a parent/guardian is able to retrieve the child.
+Your child will be without Aquarium staff supervision once under the supervision of the Boston Police Department.
 We will not take this step unless we are unable to reach an authorized adult for the camper.

-We will not release children to take public transportation or taxi cabs without prior written consent from the parent/guardian.
+We will not release children to take public transportation or taxi cabs without prior documented consent from the parent/guardian.

 If you need to pick up your child early, please call 617-226-2425 at least 48 hours in advance.
 A staff person will call you back to make the necessary arrangements.
 While you may request an early release, it may not always be possible due to the many offsite activities planned.
-No refunds or price adjustments will be made for early pickups.
+No refunds or price adjustments will be made for early pickups or for days missed.